cududa/cudu/docs/positions.md

 ## Using local coord APIs

-In general, all position related APIs in `noa` have a counterpart that works in local coordinates, prefixed with `_local`.
+In general, all position related APIs in Cudu have a counterpart that works in local coordinates, prefixed with `_local`.
 These are generally for internal use, but it's safe to use them whenever you need high precision, or you need to